GluuFederation/docs-oxd-prod/3.1.3/sources/plugin/shopify/index.md

 ![General](../img/login.png)

-Click on the login button with Gluu Server and iFrame will open and login to Gluu Server.
+Click on the login button with Gluu Server. iFrame will open and log into the Gluu Server.
 It will automatically create an account on Shopify.